its-saran/career-mapr/README.md

 ## Features

-### 1. Multi-platform Scraping
-- **LinkedIn:** Gather job listings from the world's largest professional network.
-- **Indeed:** Collect job information from one of the leading job search engines.
-- **Naukri:** Retrieve job listings from one of India's most popular job portals.

-### 2. Stealth Mode
+- **Multi-platform Scraping**: Extracting data from various sources, including LinkedIn, Indeed, and Naukri.

-- **Bypass Anti-Scraping Measures:** Career Mapr includes a stealth mode that helps you bypass anti-scraping measures implemented by websites, ensuring a smooth and uninterrupted scraping process.
+- **Stealth Mode**: Includes a stealth mode that helps you bypass anti-scraping measures implemented by websites, ensuring a smooth and uninterrupted scraping process.

-### 3. Proxy Support
-- **Enhanced Anonymity:** Utilize proxies to maintain anonymity and avoid IP blocking during scraping.
+- **Proxy Support**: Utilize proxies to maintain anonymity and avoid IP blocking during scraping.
 Career Mapr seamlessly integrates with proxy services for a reliable and secure scraping experience.

-### 4. Customizable Job Filters
-- **Refine Your Search:** Set specific filters to narrow down job listings based on criteria such as location, industry, job type, and more.
+- **Customizable Job Filters**: Set specific filters to narrow down job listings based on criteria such as location, industry, job type, and more.
 Customize the scraping process according to your requirements.

-### 5. Data Enrichment
-- **Comprehensive Information:** Retrieve detailed job information, including job title, company name, location, salary, and other relevant details.
+- **Data Enrichment**: Retrieve detailed job information, including job title, company name, location, salary, and other relevant details.
 Career Mapr ensures you get comprehensive data for analysis.

-### 6. Export to JSON and Excel
-- **JSON Output:** Save scraped data in a structured JSON format for easy integration into other applications.
-- **Excel Output:** Generate Excel spreadsheets with job details, making it convenient for further analysis and reporting.
+- **Export to JSON and Excel**: Supports both Excel and JSON formats for seamless integration and analysis of scraped data.

 ## Getting Started

 ### Prerequisites
 - Node.js installed on your machine

+- Chrome or Chromium must be installed, and the location must be specified in the config.json file under chromePath.
+(Eg: './chrome-win64/chrome.exe')

 ### Installation
 1. Clone the repository: `git clone https://github.com/its-saran/career-mapr.git`